 “My school is a challenging campus, as we draw from a variety of socioeconomic and ethnically diverse groups,” Mrs. Aarsvold said on her DonorsChoose.org campaign page.

-As our classrooms stray away from those days of paper-and-pencil teaching, technology is becoming not only important in the everyday world, but equally as important in the academic setting.
+As our classrooms stray away from those days of paper-and-pencil teaching, technology is becoming not only important in the everyday world but equally as important in the academic setting.
 Students who fail to utilize available technologies find themselves at a disadvantage later on in life, whether it be in college or in the real world.

 Many students at the college level will change majors to avoid math classes just because they lost interest as a teenager and eventually fell behind those around them.
-A child with a good math education and a good understanding of technology has more doors open to them when they eventually graduate from high school and college.
+A child with good math education and a good understanding of technology has more doors open to them when they eventually graduate from high school and college.
 This gives them more of a chance to be successful as an adult.

 “Technology is a must for students to become successful members of society,” Mrs. Aarsvold said on the campaign page.

-With Lenovo Chromebooks, students will be able access math sites such as Think Through Math and Big Ideas so they can keep up with those around them.
+With Lenovo Chromebooks, students will be able to access math sites such as Think Through Math and Big Ideas so they can keep up with those around them.

 Hodson P.I. was happy to step up and make a donation to Mrs. Aarsvold’s campaign so she could achieve her goal.
 A father of three himself, Justin Hodson of Hodson P.I. came across the DonorsChoose.org campaign and knew that he had to get involved.
 Furthermore, he and his family live in the community and are proud to say that they helped the Murrieta school with their donation.

 “I believe in trying to help those in need in our surrounding communities,” Justin Hodson said.
 “As a business that operates within the city of Murrieta, it’s our pleasure to help the children within our city by providing them with the means to better themselves.”